Renault, Mercedes recall vans for faulty brake lines

-FRANKFURT/PARIS Renault (RENA.PA) has recalled almost half a million vehicles for brake problems also affecting Daimler’s (DAIGn.DE) Mercedes-Benz Citan delivery vans, built in a French plant under the two carmakers’ manufacturing partnership.
+FRANKFURT/PARIS, Sept 24 Renault has recalled almost half a million vehicles for brake problems also affecting Daimler's Mercedes-Benz Citan delivery vans, built in a French plant under the two carmakers' manufacturing partnership.

 The Renault recalls, which began in August, cover about 402,000 Clio subcompact cars and 64,000 Kangoo vans built at its Maubeuge plant in northern France, a Renault spokesman said on Wednesday.